eclipse/mosaic.website/content/docs/simulators/network_simulator_ns3.md

 ```

 **The ns-3 installation script accomplishes the following tasks:**
-1. Download ns-3 tarball from the offical sources
+1. Download ns-3 tarball from the official sources
 2. Download the ns-3 federate for Eclipse MOSAIC.
 3. Apply a patch to ns-3 in order to make it work with Eclipse MOSAIC.
 4. Add the ns-3 federate to the waf build system.